 I heard about a Barrier Canyon pictograph panel in Hell Roaring Canyon a while ago, so today I went out to see if I could find it.
 Hell Roaring is a large canyon that runs into the Green River.
 A long time ago, before we were even married myself and Alina and my Dad and a bunch of family floated down the portion of the Green River where Hell Roaring Canyon enters the Green.
 At the confluence of the two canyons there is one of the most famous Denis Julien inscriptions.
 I have not been back into the canyon until today.
 To get to the pictograph panel you have two options; a sketchy downclimb involving a belly crawl and exposure or an old "tenuous" stock trail that is literally nailed into the cliff wall and is falling apart.
 I opted for the stock trail since I went in by myself.

+You can see the old stock trail angling across the cliff face.
+You would have to be one crazy cowboy to push a herd down or up that trail.
 This is a very faint part of the panel.
 I had to play around with the light a lot to be able to see it.
 By the shape of its horns it looks like it is a very fat antelope.

 Interesting pictograph that seems to be emerging from the underworld